libbpf/libbpf-rs/README.md

 Idiomatic rust wrapper around [libbpf](https://github.com/libbpf/libbpf)

-To use in your project, add into your Cargo.toml:
+To use in your project, add into your `Cargo.toml`:

 ```
 ...
 [dependencies]
 libbpf-rs = "0.1"
+...
 ```

 # libbpf-cargo